MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-F-Financial-Arrangements-Beneficiary-Incentives/section-510.500.md

 (12) For a performance year, the aggregate amount of all alignment payments received by the participant hospital must not exceed 50 percent of the participant hospital's repayment amount.

-(13) The aggregate amount of all alignment payments from a CJR collaborator to the participant hospital may not be greater than -
+(13) The aggregate amount of all alignment payments from a CJR collaborator to the participant hospital may not be greater than—

 (i) With respect to a CJR collaborator other than an ACO, 25 percent of the participant hospital's repayment amount.